Energy Grid

 2. Unpredictable Weather

-This summer is expected to be wetter than previous years, with unpredictable storms.
+This summer is forecasted to be wetter than usual, with unpredictable storms.
+Due to the difficulty in anticipating severe storms, there will most likely be double curtailments.

 3. Enhanced pTrackĀ® Model